Generalized scalar curvature and modified moment map in generalized K\"ahler geometry: Generalized scalar curvature of generalized K ahler manifolds

 In dimension $4$, Boulanger shows that our scalar curvature $S(\J, \J_\ome)=GS^f(J)$ if $f=-\frac12\log(1-p),$ where $p=-\frac14 tr (I_+I_-)$ is the angle function. \end{remark} \bgn{remark} J.~Streets studies problems of generalized K\"ahler structures by using pluriclosed flows \cite{St_2016}.
 In the cases of generalized K\"ahler structures of type $(0,0)$, (which is also called a degenerate generalized K\"ahler structure), his definition of generalized K\"ahler structure with constant scalar curvature is the same as the one in our paper (see also \cite{Goto_2016}, for generalized K\"ahler structures of type $(0,0)$).
 The Calabi-Yau type problem of generalized K\"ahler manifolds of type $(0,0)$ was discussed by Apostolov and Streets in \cite{AS_2017}.
 A generalized K\"ahler Ricci flow has been explored \cite{MGFJS_2020}, \cite{ASU_2021}.
-It is a remarkable problem to investigate a relation between the scalar curvature as moment map in this paper and the generalized K\"ahler Ricci flow. \end{remark}
+It is a remarkable problem to investigate a relation between the scalar curvature as moment map in this paper and the generalized K\"ahler Ricci flow. \end{remark} \begin{remark} Apostolov, Streets, and Ustinovskiy have given an explicit formula for the generalized scalar curvature in terms of a bi-Hermitian structure $(g,I, J, b)$ \cite {ASU_2026}.